near/bos-web-engine/press-release-faq.md

 #### What happens when I set an `onClick` function and it gets called?

+When a DOM event handler (e.g. `onClick`, `onChange`) is fired, the outer application sends a message to the container to which the DOM element belongs.
+This is related to how container callbacks are invoked, but DOM callbacks are unique in that:
+- the invocation originates in the outer application rather than from another container
+- the callback is always invoked with the `event` object, for which only a subset of the fields are sent since `event` is not serializable

 ### Architecture

 #### Why is isolation important?
 What are the attack vectors?